| Document Number: | WG14 N1269 |

 cnd_broadcast, or until after the time specified

-by the xtime object *xt
+by the xtime object *xt.

 When the calling thread becomes unblocked it locks *mtx